-- Sometimes, it is necessary for both parties to agree to disagree.
+- Sometimes, it’s necessary for both parties to agree to disagree.

-- Nothing is final until the judge signs and files the order of divorce.
+- Nothing is final until the judge signs and files the judgment of divorce.

-- You might find an outcome of the case to seem “unfair.”
+- You might find an outcome of the case to be “unfair.”

-- You probably will not be given every single thing you ask for at the onset of the divorce.
+- You probably won’t be given every single thing you asked for at the start of the divorce.

 - For a successful divorce case, you need to have a good relationship with your attorney.

 - You should find a divorce attorney with Mid-Michigan divorce experience.
-The Kronzek Firm attorneys have decades of experience in Ingham, Eaton and Clinton counties.
+The Kronzek Firm attorneys have decades of experience in Ingham, Eaton, Jackson, Livingston, Ionia, and Clinton counties.

-- If you do not have good rapport with your current lawyer, it is ok to find a different one – just know that this will delay your divorce proceedings.
+- If you do not have a good relationship with your current lawyer, it is okay to find a different one – just know that this will delay your divorce proceedings.